POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_additions.rst

 Plots can be created after each step with the data available from the previous step.
-Hence, each corresponding csv file is called :samp:`step_?_plots.csv`, where the question mark will be the number of the step the plots take the final `PSyGrid` object from.
-All the csv files for plotting have the same structure:
+Hence, each corresponding csv file is called :samp:`step_?_plots.csv`, where the question mark will be the number of the step the plots take the final :samp:`PSyGrid` object from.
+All the csv files for plotting have the same
+structure:

 .. code-block::